kdmayer/PointER/README.md

 ## Setup Instructions

+### Install given conda environment

-Clone repo to your local machine.
+Clone the GitHub repository to your local machine.
 Navigate into the root directory.

-In your conda base environment, follow the subsequent steps:
+In your conda base environment, install your environment with

-    pip install conda-lock
-    conda-lock -f environment.yml
     conda-lock install [-p {prefix}|-n {name}]

 Example:

     conda-lock install -p win-64 -n cs224w